umn-asr/google_form_notifier/README.md

 TODO
 ----

+ - [DONE] Column order: namedValues is a hash, which doesn't preserve order.
+   Possible solution is to reflect on the spreadsheet and use the column order.
+ - Right now the 'collect username' form option is required (we use `namedValues` object which is only present when username is collected?!)
- - Include dependencies
+ - [DONE] Include dependencies
- - Create soem simple unit tests
+ - Create some simple unit tests?
- - Write something about the 'Authorization' step in Google Apps Script